 Several Witnesses who have visited this site have claimed that these efforts were motivated by love.
 If that’s how loving people behave, then obsessed fans who break into celebrity homes are really all about love, too.
 Anyone who thinks harassment on this scale is about love has a very distorted view of what loving behavior truly is.
 That’s not love.
 That’s what cults do.

 In the end, instead of drawing me back into their Kingdom Hall, their bad behavior chased me farther away than I already was.
 It was a lot to take for someone who just wanted to get his head in order.
 I invented a new term for it: shame-bombing.

 It was hard standing up to so many people day in and day out.
-Especially when I didn’t know what I believed yet.
+Especially when I didn’t know what I believed anymore.
 So I began researching the accuracy of the Society’s publications to see how much real, measurable truth there was behind their spiritual food.
 Let’s just say that it didn’t look good.
 I maintain that the Society’s literature isn’t about truth and accuracy.
 Its primary focus is making Jehovah’s Witnesses feel good about their religion.
 Unfortunately, that’s not how the Society’s bills its literature to the people who read it.

 Over the years that followed, I studied religion and philosophy in general.
 All religions have their flaws, it seemed, while the arguments of nonbelievers were – to me at least – irrefutable.
 Atheism won because it made the most sense to me.
 You’re mileage may vary.
 (Duh.)
 I didn’t set out to become an atheist, but that’s where I ended up.
 The funny thing is that there was a pack of Witnesses chasing me every step of the way.